-Compose convincing pieces of music means that the musical ideas are developed, structured and represented skilfully, and the music is stylistically assured.
+Convincing involves the musical ideas being developed, structured and represented skilfully, the music demonstrating stylistic assurance and flair, and communicating with impact.

-3 Generation refers to the creation of musical ideas eg riffs, motifs, chords, ostinato, use of tonal centre(s).

-Development refers to the way that musical ideas are manipulated using timbre, textures, and compositional devices eg repetition, sequence, layering, te mita o te reo Māori.

-Structure refers to the ways in which musical ideas are organised eg verse/chorus, ABA, whakapapa (genealogical narrative).

-4 Representation must convey compositional intent as appropriate to the style/genre.
-Representation must include both audio and visual representation.

-Representation of a composition must comprise:

-- an audio or audio visual file playable on a CD player or computer without specialised music software - a visual representation that is appropriate to the style/genre and conveys compositional intent eg standard music notation, lyric and chord chart, lead sheet, tab, graphic notation, narrative description, or a combination of these. - 5 Collaborative composition must involve 2-5 students, working in a group.
-Each student's creative contribution to the group composition must be individually assessed. - 6 For improvisation sufficient detail must be supplied in the visual representation to give a clear indication of the composer's intentions. - 7 The assessment criteria must be applied to provide an overall judgment based on the weight of evidence across both compositions. - 8 Conditions of Assessment related to this achievement standard can be found at http://ncea.tki.org.nz/Resources-for-Internally-Assessed-Achievement-Standards.
+- 3 Generation refers to the creation of musical ideas eg riffs, motifs, chords, ostinato, use of tonal centre(s). - 4 Development refers to the way that musical ideas are manipulated using compositional devices eg repetition, sequence, layering, variation of texture and timbre, te mita o te reo Māori. - 5 Structure refers to the way that ideas are organised or constructed into a coherent composition eg introduction, coda, chord structure, transitions, whakapapa (genealogical narrative). - Representation must convey compositional intent as appropriate to the style/genre.
+Representation must include both audio and visual representation. - 7 Representation of a composition by an individual must comprise: - an audio file playable on a CD player or computer without specialised music software - a visual representation that is appropriate to the style/genre.
+Visual representation must convey compositional intent as appropriate to the style/genre eg standard music notation, lyric and chord chart, lead sheet, tab with rhythmic indications, graphic notation, narrative description, or a combination of these. - 8 Representation of a collaborative composition must comprise: - a visual representation that is appropriate to the style/genre.
+Visual representation must convey compositional intent as appropriate to the style/genre eg standard music notation, lyric and chord chart, lead sheet, tab with rhythmic indications, graphic notation, narrative description, or a combination of these. - 9 Collaborative composition must involve 2-5 students, working in a group.
+Each student's creative contribution to the group composition must be individually assessed. - 10 Performance of improvised passages must be by the composer.
+Sufficient detail must be supplied in the visual representation to give a clear indication of the composer's intentions. - 11 The assessment criteria must be applied to provide an overall judgment based on the weight of evidence across both compositions. - 12 Conditions of Assessment related to this achievement standard can be found at http://ncea.tki.org.nz/Resources-for-Internally-Assessed-Achievement-Standards.